microbiome/OMA/20_beta_diversity.md

 <p class="caption">(\#fig:plot-mds-nmds-comparison)Comparison of MDS and NMDS plots based on the Bray-Curtis or euclidean distances on the GlobalPattern dataset.</p>
 </div>

-The _UniFrac_ method is a special case, as it requires data on the relationship of features in form on a `phylo` tree. `calculateUniFrac` performs the calculation to return a `dist` object, which can again be used within `runMDS`.
+The _Unifrac_ method is a special case, as it requires data on the relationship of features in form on a `phylo` tree. `calculateUnifrac` performs the calculation to return a `dist` object, which can again be used within `runMDS`.